Open-World Distributed Robot Self-Localization with Transferable Visual Vocabulary and Both Absolute and Relative Features: Approach

-A key difference of our robotics application from these image retrieval applications is that in robotics, the semantics of surrounding objects and their spatial information such as bearing (``B") and range (``R") play important roles in VPR.
-Indeed, in the field of robotic SLAM, there have been special interest groups of researches focusing on different types of spatial information, namely, range-bearing SLAM \cite{BearingRangeSlam}, range-only SLAM \cite{RangeOnlySlam}, and bearing-only SLAM \cite{BearingOnlySlam}.
+A key difference between our robotics application and image retrieval applications is the importance of surrounding object semantics and their spatial information, such as bearing ("B") and range ("R"), in visual place recognition (VPR).
+In robotic SLAM, special interest has been given to various types of spatial information, including range-bearing SLAM \cite{BearingRangeSlam}, range-only SLAM \cite{RangeOnlySlam}, and bearing-only SLAM \cite{BearingOnlySlam}.